New Music from Alice Springs (Mparntwe)

 The music takes place at the home and backyard of Jon and Hollis, which houses a unique musical instrument museum (The Rosenberg Museum).
 Entrance is free but donations are encouraged.

-The first Corrugations took place on Thursday, 2 September 2021 @ 19.00 (doors were open @ 18.30 for viewing of exhibits) and featured, along with our hosts, special guest Luiz Gubeissi on double bass and some robots and automatons from the collection.
+The first Corrugations took place on Thursday, 2 September 2021 @ 19.00 (doors were open @ 18.30 for viewing of exhibits) and focused on, along with our hosts, special guest Luiz Gubeissi on double bass and some robots and automatons from the collection.

 Extracts from the first performances can be heard/seen here.

-Corrugations 2 (7/10/21) featured the first keyolin performance and the presentation of a brand new painted violin by local artist Kathleen Buzzacott.
+Corrugations 2 (7/10/21) illuminated the first keyolin performance and the presentation of a brand new painted violin by local artist Kathleen Buzzacott.

-Corrugations 3 (11/11/21) featured a lecture from Dr. Hollis Taylor on birdsong 'A Taste for the Beautiful', The Cretan Lyra played by Pin Rada, and The Wheeling Violin performed by Jon Rose.
+Corrugations 3 (11/11/21) presented a lecture from Dr. Hollis Taylor on birdsong 'A Taste for the Beautiful', The Cretan Lyra played by Pin Rada, and The Wheeling Violin performed by Jon Rose.

 Long pause for Covid!